harbour/core/harbour/examples/rl/readme.txt

  * $Id$
  */

-Copy the full content of /SOURCE/RL from your original CA-Cl*pper installation, and run the batch file to compile.
+1.)
+Copy the full content of /SOURCE/RL from your original

-It's recommended to patch original source code with included in this dir .dif file, to make it run smoother under various platforms.
-You can use GNU Patch to apply this patch, with this command:
+    CA-Cl*pper installation.

+2.) *nix users will need convert original filenames to lowercase
+    and EOLs to native format (f.e. with dos2unix).

+3.)
+Apply supplied patch to the source using GNU Patch:
     patch -N -i rl.dif

+4.)
+Build it:
+    hbmk2 rl.hbp

+5.)
+You're done.

 [vszakats]